earth-mover/icechunk/spec/icechunk_spec.md

 - Other file types (e.g. NetCDF, HDF5) which contain Zarr-compatible chunks

 Applications may choose to arrange chunks within files in different ways to optimize I/O patterns.

-## Commit Callbacks

-Upon a successful commit, the Icechunk protocol includes an optional HTTP callback.
-The callback is an HTTP URL to which the client issues a POST command containing the contents of the committed state file.
-This mechanism allows for synchronization with external services, catalogs, etc.

 ## Algorithms